 Welcome to Brithdir Mawr Community

-We are a collective of people working towards sustainability who wish to share their aim with others.
+We are a collective of people working towards sustainability who wish to share our aim with others.

-We are 10 big people and 5 little ones who choose to live here: working, eating, meeting and laughing together.
+We are 10 adults who choose to live here: working, eating, meeting and laughing together.

 Being a community is a large part of what we do.